Kaya-Kaya/UnityTools/README.md

 # UnityTools
 Tools to make development in Unity quicker.

+Set-Up:
+- Download the repository.
+- Extract it.
-Download, extract, and copy the UnityTools folder to your Unity project.
+- Copy the UnityTools folder into your Unity project.